SC to hear on Thursday plea of TV anchor against FIRs for doctored Rahul Gandhi video | Law-Order

 - India

-"List it tomorrow," a vacation bench of justices Indira Banerjee and J K Maheswari said when senior advocate Siddharth Luthra, appearing for the TV anchor, sought an urgent hearing of the plea given the registration of several FIRs against him in many states for telecast of the clip.
+“List it tomorrow,” a vacation bench of justices Indira Banerjee and J K Maheswari said on Wednesday when senior advocate Siddharth Luthra, appearing for the TV anchor, sought an urgent hearing of the plea in view of the registration of several FIRs against him in many states for telecast of the clip.

-"This man was arrested yesterday by UP police at Noida and released on bail as the offense invoked was bailable, " he said, adding that the anchor made an error in one of the shows and apologized for that and the news was taken back.
+“This man was arrested yesterday by UP police at Noida and released on bail as the offence invoked was bailable,“ Luthra said, adding that the anchor made an error in one of the shows and apologised for that and the news was taken back.

 “Now Chhattisgarh police want to arrest him.
 Please list this urgently since otherwise, he will be in repeated custody,” the senior lawyer said.